Risingson/eveeyedocs/docs/adchange.md

 # Mobile app monetarization change
 Dear Pilot,

-in the last year i worked hard to implement the most sought for feature to share data amnongst fellow pilots.
+in the last year i worked hard to implement the most sought for feature to share data amongst fellow pilots.

-Up until now the app was running fully clientside.
+Up until now the mobile app was running fully clientside.
 This meant it stored all data on your phone/tablet and did not need a server backend at all.

 In this new version the following features were introduced that need a server backend maintained by eveeye:

-- Cloud storage to sync your data amongst your devices/browsers
+- Cloud storage to backup and sync your data amongst your devices/browsers
 - Share your location with a group of players
 - Share wormhole connections
 - Share signatures (parsing via browser version)